abdinassirmuse/FreshyCart---.NET-Core-Fullstack/README.md

 ### License:
-You may use the projects in the repository for personal, academic, or educational use but not commercial use.
+You may use the projects in the repository for personal, academic,educational, or commercial use.